 A pelvic examination is indicated for

 Next, the introitus is palpated between the thumb and index finger for cysts or abscesses in Bartholin glands.
-While spreading the labia and asking the patient to bear down, the examiner checks the vaginal opening for signs of pelvic relaxation: an anterior bulge (suggesting cystocele), a posterior bulge (suggesting rectocele), and displacement of the cervix toward the introitus (suggesting prolapsed uterus).
+While spreading the labia and asking the patient to bear down, the examiner checks the vaginal opening for signs of pelvic organ prolapse: an anterior bulge (suggesting cystocele Anterior and Posterior Vaginal Wall Prolapse Anterior and posterior vaginal wall prolapse involve protrusion of an organ into the vaginal canal.
+Anterior vaginal wall prolapse is commonly referred to as cystocele or urethrocele (when the... read more ), a posterior bulge (suggesting rectocele), and displacement of the cervix toward the introitus (suggesting prolapsed uterus Uterine and Apical Prolapse Uterine prolapse is descent of the uterus toward or past the introitus.
+Apical prolapse is descent of the vaginal vault or vaginal cuff after hysterectomy.
+Symptoms include vaginal pressure... read more ).

 Before the speculum examination, the patient is asked to relax her legs and hips and breathe deeply.

 The speculum is sometimes kept warm with a heating pad and may be moistened or lubricated before insertion, particularly when the vagina is dry.
-If a Papanicolaou (Pap) test or cervical culture is planned, the speculum is rinsed with warm water; lubricants have traditionally been avoided, but current-generation water-based lubricants can be used to increase patient comfort.
+If a Papanicolaou (Pap) test Screening tests for cervical cancer Most women, particularly those seeking general preventive care, require a complete history and physical examination as well as a gynecologic evaluation.
+Gynecologic evaluation may be necessary... read more or cervical culture is planned, the speculum is rinsed with warm water; lubricants have traditionally been avoided, but current-generation water-based lubricants can be used to increase patient comfort.

 A gloved finger is inserted into the vagina to determine the position of the cervix.
 Then, the speculum is inserted with the blades nearly in the vertical plane (at about 1 and 7 o’clock) while widening the vagina by pressing 2 fingers on the posterior vaginal wall (perineal body).
 The speculum is fully inserted toward the cervix, then rotated so that the handle is down, and gently opened; it is pulled back as needed to visualize the cervix.